zeinirfansyah/zeinirfansyah/README.md

 <h1 align="left">Hai!
-My name is Zein Irfansyah. <br> I am a Fullstack Developer from Indonesia.</h1>
+My name is Zein Irfansyah. <br> I am a Frontend Engineer from Indonesia.</h1>

-<p align="left">I'm Zein Irfansyah, a software engineer hailing from Indonesia.
+<p align="left">I'm Zein Irfansyah, a frontend engineer hailing from Indonesia.
 My passions lie at the intersection of code and art, and I'm always up for exploring creative ways to bridge this gap.</p>
 <p align="left">If you find anything I've built interesting, feel free to leave a ⭐Star on the repository.</p>

 <h4 align="left">PRIMARY</h4>